About Spinal Cord Injury and the Avery Diaphragm Pacing System

 - Patients with injuries below the cervical spine have full function in the upper extremities, which is classified as paraplegia.
 Paraplegics do not lose control of respiratory drive.

-How a Breathing Pacemaker Works
+How a Diaphragm Pacing System Works

 The external transmitter and antennas send radiofrequency energy to the implanted receivers just under the skin.
 The receivers then convert the radio waves into stimulating pulses.